deadlysyn/ethereum-experiment/README.md

 and be able to trade virtual shares in your company.
 You do this in Ethereum with a crowdsale contract.
 You can use [crowdsale.sol](https://github.com/deadlysyn/ethereum-experiment/blob/master/crowdsale.sol) in this repository as a starting point.

-Once again, deploy the contract using the wallet app and customize the following:
+Once again, deploy the contract using the wallet app and provide values for the following:

 - If successful send to: Address of your DAO
 - Funding goal in ethers: Amount to raise